mobiletoly/moviex-backend/README.md

     --set initdbScriptsConfigMap=db-init-schema
 ```

-We use some very basic user name and password, you don't want to do it for production.
-Also note
+Here we used simple password, you don't necessary want to do this for production.
-`--set initdbScriptsConfigMap=db-init-schema` parameter - this instructs postgresql to run a SQL script we have previously
+Also note `--set initdbScriptsConfigMap=db-init-schema` parameter - this instructs postgres to run SQL script
-uploaded to configuration map.
+we have previously uploaded to configuration map.

 For a convenience you can run these commands:
 ```